User Commands lftp(1)

 ftp:sync-mode (boolean)

-Unfortunately it does not work with all ftp servers and
+is significant.
+Unfortunately it does not work with all FTP servers and some routers

-some routers have troubles with it, so it is on by
+have troubles with it, so it is on by default.

 ftp:timezone (string)